Stay on Top of Enterprise Technology Trends

-The general idea behind PaaS is to move cloud computing a level up the stack beyond the Infrastructure as a Service (IaaS) offered by providers like Amazon Web Services.
+The general idea behind PaaS is to move cloud computing a level up the stack beyond the Infrastructure as a Service (IaaS) offered by providers like Amazon Web Services (s amzn).
 With Platforms as a Service, developers need only port their applications to the service (often with only minimal recoding) and the platform takes cares of the rest.
 Developers are free of infrastructure-level concerns like provisioning new servers and managing databases.
 In fact, some PaaS offerings, including Makara and Heroku, run atop public IaaS clouds (primarily Amazon EC2).